CKMitchell3/Covid_Capitalism/README.md

 **Analysis:** GameStop has the higest standard deviation, most risk.
 BRK.A has the lowest std and is the least riskiest of our investments.
 All of our assets are riskier than the SP500.

-## All Asset Analysis
-The first step is to pull all the closing prices for each individual security using Alpaca Keys and Yahoo Finance alongside our two benchmarks for measurement, SP500 and Nasdaq.
-We create a dataframe containing each individual asset including the two benchmarks to prepare comprehensive analysis.

 ## Our Portfolio
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 In lorem nisl, porta vel sodales ut, volutpat non felis.
 Nulla congue massa tincidunt ultricies ultricies.
 Morbi condimentum ante sed erat finibus placerat.
 Vestibulum posuere nunc nec tortor tempor rhoncus.
 Aenean ut erat ante.
 Integer ultricies libero quis ex aliquet, eu gravida ante facilisis.
 Curabitur in massa venenatis, tempus est vitae, fringilla sem.
 Praesent vel dui lacinia, luctus massa fringilla, mattis ligula.
 Vestibulum tortor elit, ultrices id feugiat eu, tincidunt in nisi.